 \item \textbf{Chamberlin-Courant Social Welfare:} Given an instance $I$ and a profile $\profile$ of cardinal ballots, the \emph{Chamberlin-Courant social welfare} achieved by a budget allocation $\pi$ is defined as:

-The Chamberlin-Courant social welfare assumes that agents only consider one projects from each budget allocation, the one that leads to the highest satisfaction.
-Maximising \ccSW{} corresponds thus to aiming for a budget allocation that represents as many voters as possible.
+The Chamberlin-Courant social welfare assumes that agents only consider one project from each budget allocation, namely the one that leads to the highest satisfaction.
+Maximising \ccSW{} corresponds thus to aim for a budget allocation that represents as many voters as possible.

 Note that \ccSW{} has been studied by \citet{Laru21} under the name \emph{Rawlsian social welfare}.

 \item \textbf{Egalitarian Social Welfare:} Given an instance $I$ and a profile $\profile$ of cardinal ballots, the \emph{egalitarian social welfare} achieved by a budget allocation $\pi$ is defined as: